adrianskelton/adrianproject4/README.md

 "Family Recipe" is a recipe sharing website made for my Portfolio Project 4 for code institute, where users can upload and share recipes as well as reading recipes from other users.

 I thought about this as I have a family recipe book from South Africa and I think it would be great to have a website where family members could share their family recipes with eachother and the world.
-I also wanted a rating system based on the ammount of likes and a comment section for recipes.
+I also wanted a rating system based on the amount of likes and a comment section for recipes.

 ![image](static/images/readme/responsive.png)